scipipe/scipipe/docs/writing_workflows.md

-# Tutorial: HelloWorld workflow
+# Writing Workflows - An Overview

-Before going into details about how to write SciPipe workflows, let's look at the example workflow used on the front page, and use it as an example when we discuss the SciPipe syntax further below:
+In order to give an overview of how to write workflows in SciPipe, let's look at the example workflow used on the front page again:

 ```go
 package main